50ButtonsEach/flic-cloud-buttons-documentation/README.md

 # Flic Cloud Buttons Documentation

-Flic Cloud Buttons is a No-Code way of integration Flic buttons into your cloud based service.
+Flic Cloud Buttons is a No-Code integration for Flic buttons into your cloud based service.
-The button event is delivered either by a phone via the Flic app, or through the Flic Hub.
+The button is connected to a phone or a Flic Hub using the Flic app and will immediately by recognized as a cloud button, with custom appearence and a fully customizable webview.
+Button push events are securely delivered to a specified endpoint on your choise.

-## Flic Device Manager Button Metadata fields
+## Flic Device Manager Button Metadata Fields
 To turn a Flic button into a Cloud Button simply involves adding a few metadata fields in the [Flic Device Manager](http://dm2.flic.io/).
 They can either be added to an individual button or to a button group.
 Fields set in a button group can be overridden at button level to allow for additional level of control.